AhmetHamzaEmra/ahmethamzaemra.github.io/_posts/2017-12-14-Ensemble-Modeling.md

 tags: [ML, Machine Learning, AI]
 ---

-## What is it?

-It is basicaly combining many models to get better predictions.
+It is combining many models to get better predictions.
 There are diffent methods, we can use them.
 Such as;

 * Averaging (or blending)
 * Weighted averaging